mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/external-dex/index.md

 Get the management cluster's OIDC provider endpoint as `https://<management-cluster-url>/dex`

-To get the OIDC provider CA bundle, run the following command on the (Kommander) management cluster:
+(Optional) In case a custom CA is provided for Kommander certificate, to get the OIDC provider CA bundle, run the following command on the (Kommander) management cluster:

 ```bash
 kubectl get secret kommander-traefik-certificate -n kommander -o jsonpath='{.data.ca\.crt}'